TECHNOLOGY, BUSINESS & RESEARCH SEMINARS - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate the full range of learning outcomes though a written report on technology and one individual associated presentation.
+The assessment strategy is designed to provide students with the opportunity to demonstrate the full range of learning outcomes though a written report including a literature review and a research proposal, and one associated individual presentation.

 Thus, the summative assessment for this module consists of:

-- Written feedback on the course works (learning outcomes 1-6, a-d)
+- Written feedback on the courseworks (learning outcomes: 1-10)

 - The aim of the module is to build skills in research methods and to help the students understand and communicate research as well as to the most up-todate information, developing trends and contemporary opinions relevant to various aspects of technology, business and information systems.